-EYNSFORD & CROCKENHILL RIGTS OF WAY GROUP - Our History
+EYNSFORD & CROCKENHILL RIGHTS OF WAY GROUP - Our History

 The Group promotes the use of the Public Footpath Network in the two Parishes and ensures that it is kept in good order.

 Founded as the Voluntary Footpath Sub-Committee of Eynsford Parish Council (which in those days included Crockenhill).
-Parish Councils then haved some responsibility for the retention of the footpath network
+Parish Councils then had some responsibility for the retention of the footpath network

 Changed its name to Eynsford and Crockenhill Rights Of Way Group

-1977: Adopted its own constitution.
-Until then it had been funded solely by the Parish Council, but thereafter grant-adided by Parish Council, it also introduced membership sunscriptions and operates independently.
+1977: Adopted its own constitution and started to operate independently.
+Until then it had been funded solely by the Eynsford Parish Council.
+As an independent group it became grant-aided by the Parish Council and introduced membership subscriptions.

-Chairmen: There have been four long-serving Chairmen covering most of the Groups' existence:
+Chairpersons: There have been four long-serving Chairpersons covering most of the Groups' existence:

 In the early days the Group had 40-50 members largely living within the local area.
 After Ken Pittman inaugurated the Monday morning walks in 1984 the membership expanded into the 100s and drawn from a wider area.